-The Stephen G. Morrison Visionary Award is an annual recognition presented by the board of One Columbia for Arts and History to a Columbian who reflects many of the values and qualities of those generously given by One Columbia’s former leader in support of the growth and vitality of his City of Columbia.
-Morrison, who passed away in 2013, co-chaired the One Columbia Arts and History Board of Directors for three years.
+The Stephen G. Morrison Visionary Award is an annual recognition presented by the board of One Columbia for Arts and Culture to a Columbian who reflects many of the values and qualities of those generously given by One Columbia’s former leader in support of the growth and vitality of his City of Columbia.
+Morrison, who passed away in 2013, co-chaired the One Columbia Arts and Culture Board of Directors for three years.

 The recipient of the Steve Morrison Visionary Award honors the best combination of vision and leadership, applied to arts and history and the entire cultural foundation of the City, and the value they bring to Columbia.